evertbosdriesz/evertbosdriesz.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Evert, an Assistant professor in Bioinformatics in the [Computer Science](https://www.cs.vu.nl/) department at the Vrije Universiteit Amsterdam.
+I'm an Assistant professor in Bioinformatics in the [Computer Science](https://www.cs.vu.nl/) department at the Vrije Universiteit Amsterdam.
 I'm also a guest researcher at the [Netherlands Cancer Institute](https://www.nki.nl/).

 I obtained my MSc in theoretical physics at the UvA, but evolved into a computational biologist.
 I did my PhD in the [Systems Biology group](http://teusinkbruggemanlab.nl/) of Bas Teusink and Frank Bruggeman, after which I did a postdoc in the [Computational Cancer Biology](https://ccb.nki.nl/) group of Lodewyk Wessels at the Netherlands Cancer Institute.